jamilcse13/reactJS/myreactapp/readme.md

 **useCallBack**

-- In JavaScript, a function means an aobject and it has a reference value
+- In JavaScript, a function means an object and it has a reference value
 - So when parent component renders, eact of its child functions reference is updated.
 So the functions re-rendered
 - This memorise a function when it rendered first time
 - So the function will not rendered again when some actions occurs the same page